jmeowmeow/PixieReport/express-progress/tasks.md

 Monday intentions: rollover Friday.
 - [ ] Scan launch readiness tasks below and pull up to next steps.
 - [ ] Address which pixie set via params.
-- [ ] How about a favicon?
+- [X] How about a favicon?
 I think the main branch has one.

+Initial Lea Verou favicon to main '/' response.
+Guess we might want templates.

 ### Jimp Layer and Pixie Preload breakdown - complete
 - [X] Prototype preloading Jimp resources and mixing with lazy layers.